DependableSystemsLab/Trident/README.md

 vTrident is an extension of Trident.
 It simplifies the memory dependency sub-model of Trident to identify the variation of the SDC probablity of a given program with multiple program inputs.
 As a result, vTrident is much faster than either fault injection or Trident to bound the SDC probability of the program with multiple inputs.

 To use vTrident, configure `driver.py` with the program inputs, and execute it.
+The dynamic footprint of the instructions of the program with each program input should be put in `data` folder.

 Paper